deathbymanatee/keystone-bank/README.md

 Here's the Google Drive folder with associated project documents: <https://drive.google.com/drive/folders/1xVr1QDkeqZqUSmWPWx2Dv1biAwcEAJ69>

-I will ask about how the file structure should look and make the appropriate changes.
-For now, don't make any crazy changes just yet (main is protected anyway)

 ## Database Setup

 1. Copy setup.sql into the directory where your mySQL binary lives.
 Open the XAMPP shell.